Artistic Intelligence: A Diffusion-Based Framework for High-Fidelity Landscape Painting Synthesis: Proposed Method

 Several metrics are commonly used to assess how closely generated images resemble reference images in evaluating image and structural similarity.
 This document explains the meanings, formulas and applications of six key metrics: the learned perceptual image patch similarity (LPIPS)~\cite{zhang2018perceptual}, gram matrix~\cite{gatys2015texture}, histogram similarity~\cite{swain1991color}, chamfer match score~\cite{barrow1977parametric}, hausdorff distance~\cite{huttenlocher1993comparing}, and contour match score~\cite{belongie2002shape}.

-\textbf{\emph{Learned Perceptual Image Patch Similarity:}} LPIPS is a metric to evaluate image similarity.
+\emph{Learned Perceptual Image Patch Similarity.} LPIPS is a metric to evaluate image similarity.
 It utilizes feature representations of deep learning models to measure the perceptual similarity between two images.
-Unlike traditional pixel-based similarity metrics (e.g., mean square error or peak signal-to-noise ratio), LPIPS focuses more on the perceptual quality of the image, i.e., the perception of image similarity by the human visual system.
+Unlike traditional pixel-based similarity metrics, LPIPS focuses more on the perceptual quality of the image, that is, the perception of image similarity by the human visual system.
 The formula for LPIPS is given by:

 where: \( \phi_l \) denotes the feature representation at layer \( l \). \( H_l \) and \( W_l \) are the height and width of the feature map on layer \( l \). \( w_l \) is a learned weight at layer \( l \). \( I_1 \) and \( I_2 \) are the two compared images.